UW-CSE-576-2021SP/Homework/src/hw2/README.md

 ### 2.4 Implement a Gaussian kernel ###

 #### TO DO ####
 Fill in `image make_gaussian_filter(float sigma)` which will take a standard deviation value `sigma` and return a filter that smooths using a gaussian with that sigma.
 How big should the filter be?
 99% of the probability mass for a gaussian is within +/- 3 standard deviations, so make the kernel be 6 times the size of sigma.
 But also we want an odd number, so make it be the next highest odd integer from 6 x sigma.
-We need to fill in our kernel with some values.
+We need to fill in our kernel with some values (take care of the 0.5 offset for the pixel co-ordinates).
 Use the probability density function for a 2D gaussian:

 ![2d gaussian](../../figs/2dgauss.png)

 Technically this isn't perfect, what we would really want to do is integrate over the area covered by each cell in the filter.
 But that's much more complicated and this is a decent estimate.
-Remember though, this is a blurring filter so we want all the weights to sum to 1.
+Remember though, this is a blurring filter so we want all the weights to sum to 1 (i.e. normalize the filter).
 Now you should be able to try out your new blurring function:

 ```
 im = load_image("data/dog.jpg")